slothkong/r_on_gcloud/README.md

 -------------------------------------------------------------------------------
 ## TODO

-[] Add Cloud SQL as source/destination of data and modidy the `R` code create Dataframes out of queries.
+1. Add Cloud SQL as source/destination of data and modidy the `R` code create Dataframes out of queries []
-[] Add cluster configurations when creating a `Spark` session in `R` to ensure high performance on the server side!
+2. Add cluster configurations when creating a `Spark` session in `R` to ensure high performance on the server side! []
-[] Add diagram of how this looks stack looks/operates.
+3. Add diagram of how this looks stack looks/operates []
-[] Add `bash` script to clean up Gcloud after the project on user command.
+4. Add `bash` script to clean up Gcloud after the project on user command []